 These Dragon Glyphs are scattered all across the continent with about a 5 minutes respawn timer.
 You can find them in hard-to-reach locations like mountain peaks, at the top of tall towers and so on.
 So, you will need to gain at least some experience on how to ride your dragon before you start collecting them.

-Here is a few tips about how to collect Dragon Glyphs a bit more effective:
+Here are a few tips about how to collect Dragon Glyphs a bit more effectively:

 - There are 48 Dragon Glyphs scattered across the Dragon Isles (see related picture);